Steak Au Poivre Recipe

 Green Peppercorn Sauce:

-Using the same (unwashed) pan, heat butter over a medium-high pan and sauté garlic and shallots for 1–2 minutes or until translucent.
+Using the same (unwashed) pan, heat butter over a medium-high pan and sauté peppercorns, garlic and shallots for 1–2 minutes or until translucent.
 Turning the flame up a little higher add mushrooms and cook for 5 or so minutes.
 Add beef broth, cream and mustard and reduce by half.
 Add the cooling steaks to the finishedsauce and cook each side for 1 minute spooning the steak with sauce.
 Serve immediately with pommes frites or asparagus.